NicolaViolante/NSD_Project/README.md

 ```
 ![AppArmor_log](docs/AppArmor_log.png)
 ## VPN Site 3 (RADIUS authentication server)
 VPN Site 3 acts as the Hub for the overlay network and hosts the central FreeRADIUS server.
-Its role is to process Access-Request packets coming from the 802.1X Authenticator (the eBPF switch located in site 2) over the OpenVPN tunnel and to enforce the dynamic VLAN assignment.
+Its role is to process Access-Request packets coming from the 802.1X Authenticator (the eBPF switch located in site 2) over the OpenVPN tunnel and to dictate the dynamic VLAN assignment.
 ### RADIUS clients configuration
 To secure the authentication infrastructure, the RADIUS server is configured to accept requests exclusively from the eBPF switch (192.168.22.2).
 This is defined in the `clients.conf` file using a shared secret.
 ```